>

 The Scottish singer Jessie Murray had a fine version (Rounder CD1175), as did the Virginian singer Texas Gladden (Rounder CD 1800).
 A version collected from the Ozark singer Dortha Freman can be heard on Rounder CD 1108.
 Horton Barker, from Virginia, can be heard singing a version that he recorded for the Library of Congress on Rounder CD 1516 and Lila Mae Ledford had a version on June Appal LP 0078.
 Cecil Sharp noted no less than thirtyone Appalachian versions during the period 1916-1918.

 Texas Gladden sang Lord Thomas in August 1941 to Alan Lomax.
 This recording was included in 2001 on her Rounder anthology in the Alan Lomax Collection series, Ballad Legacy.
+John Cohen noted:

-Lord Thomas and Fair Eleanor is a song from the repertoire of the Copper Family.
-It is printed in The Copper Family Song Book.
+Lord Thomas and Fair Eleanor is a song from the repertoire of the Copper Family that is printed in The Copper Family Song Book.
 Jim Copper sang The Bold Forester (Lord Thomas) in a recording made by Séamus Ennis for the BBC on 24 April 1952 (BBC 17989).
 Bob Copper recorded Lord Thomas for his 1977 album of countryside songs from South England, Sweet Rose in June.
 Mike Yates noted:

 Although most of the songs on this record date from the late 18th and early 19th centuries, at least two are of considerable antiquity.
 Lord Thomas (Child 73) was first printed in England c.
 1663—though foreshadowing it, as a French lyric song, De la vile issoit pensant is known to date from at least the 12th century.
 The central theme of the ballad is that of Eleanor’s appearance at the wedding in rich clothes—a factor that distinguishes it from the similar ballad Fair Margaret and Sweet William (Child 74).